CANDIDATES

 Inspiring Leaders

-Representation Matters is honored to support progressive Democratic women of color running for elected office across the country.
+Representation Matters is honored to support Black Women and women of color running for elected office across the country.
 The candidates Representation Matters features are passionate, courageous, determined and inspiring leaders who have compelling stories of overcoming challenges and breaking barriers.
 Their unique experiences and perspectives need to be heard at every level of government to shape effective policy.
 They are all committed to preserving our democracy, and fighting for reproductive justice, racial justice, voting rights, LGBTQ+ rights, environmental protection, immigrant rights, and all that we value.
 They are the hope for a representative democracy and our future. #2021-candidates

-Support Women of Color Candidates Now
+Support Black Women and Women of Color Candidates Now

 SENATE CANDIDATES – 2026